-If you think your kitchen is going to be very busy over the Christmas season, then choosing recipes that can be made in advance can take some of the pressure off.
+If you think your kitchen is going to be very busy, then choosing recipes that can be made in advance can take some of the pressure off.
 For example, Gordon Ramsay's decadent but impressive pannacottas crowned with a gorgeous sticky glaze made from pomegranate juice can be made the day before.
 Just add the shards of dark chocolate immediately before you serve them.

 But if you are going to have time for a dessert you make the same day, why not try out the luxuriously creamy tiramisu in the video above?
 The recipe appears below.
 Alternatively, a luxurious white chocolate version looks great presented in individual glasses.